Paxa/postbird/CONTRIBUTING.md

 ## Setup Environment

 You gonna need any, not too old, version of nodejs and npm.
-Ruby (already installed in Mac), command line tools from Apple for compiling postrs native extension.
+Ruby (already installed in Mac), command line tools from Apple for compiling Postgres native extension.

     npm install
     rake rebuild_ext